What is an offline license?

 Here are a few code examples our team has put together for implementing cryptographic licensing schemes in offline and air-gapped environments:

-Here are some examples of utilizing request signatures to enable online-first, offline-capable, licensing models:
+Here are some examples of utilizing response signatures to enable online-first, offline-capable, licensing models:

 |Perpetual License||Timed License||Floating License||Node‑locked License||Feature License|